Can Emulating Semantic Translation Help LLMs with Code Translation? A Study Based on Pseudocode: Study Design

-\item \textit{Transitive Translation via Pseudocode (abbr. \svp):} This strategy prompts LLMs to explicitly conduct semantic translation using two transitive steps: (i) generate a piece of pseudocode based on the original program following the prompt from \citet{pseudoeval}; and (ii) implement the pseudocode into a translated program in the target PL following the prompt in \Cref{subfig: prompt-pseudocodewocode}.
-As introduced in \Cref{subsec:motivatingexample}, this strategy is inspired by human practices of translation and the findings that pseudocode can encode the PL-agnostic code intent and logic of a program \cite{pseudoeval}, serving as an appropriate semantic representation for emulating semantic translation.
-In our study, pseudocode and translated programs are generated by the same LLM (referred to as ``\emph{translator LLM}'').
-The prompts are designed following the practices of \citet{pseudoeval}. \item \textit{Transitive Translation via Pseudocode with Original Program as Context (abbr. \svpp):} This strategy extends the above pseudocode-based strategy to include more implementation details (i.e., original program) as the context to guide code translation.
+\item \textit{Transitive Translation via Pseudocode with Original Program as Context (abbr. \svpp):} This strategy extends the above pseudocode-based strategy to include implementation details (i.e., original program) as the context to guide code translation.
 Specifically, considering that pseudocode abstracts implementation details of the original program, it may miss some helpful information for LLMs to implement the original program's intent and logic in the target PL.
-Thus, we include the original program in the source PL as an implementation example of the pseudocode for LLMs' reference when generating the target code through explicit semantic translation, using the prompt shown in \Cref{subfig: prompt-pseudocodewcode}. \end{enumerate} As mentioned in \Cref{subsec:codetransbg}, we generate ten translations for each original program.
+Thus, we include the original program in the source PL as an implementation example of the pseudocode for LLMs' reference when generating the translated program by emulating semantic translation, using the prompt shown in \Cref{subfig: prompt-pseudocodewcode}. \end{enumerate} As mentioned in \Cref{subsec:codetransbg}, we generate ten translations for each original program.
 When using the above strategies, we repeatedly generate ten translations using their respective prompts.